nasa-jpl/ION-DTN/ici/README.txt

 USER BEARS ALL RISK RELATING TO QUALITY AND PERFORMANCE OF THE SOFTWARE AND/OR RELATED MATERIALS.
 *******************************************************************
-Copyright 2004-2007, by the California Institute of Technology.
+Copyright 2002-2011, by the California Institute of Technology.
 ALL RIGHTS RESERVED.
 U.S. Government Sponsorship acknowledged.
-Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.

 This software and/or related materials may be subject to U.S. export control laws.
 By accepting this software and related materials, the